Crypto industry super PAC is 33-2 in primaries, with $100 million for House, Senate races

 "This is an industry that has been behind in Washington and really has been on the defensive," Garlinghouse told CNBC.

-Coinbase Chief Policy Officer Faryar Shirzad, who worked at both the White House and Goldman Sachs, said the industry has realized the need to not only engage lawmakers, but also coordinate with crypto and blockchain owners to magnify their political clout.
+Coinbase Chief Policy Officer Faryar Shirzad, who previously worked at both the White House and Goldman Sachs, said the industry has realized the need to not only engage lawmakers but also coordinate with crypto and blockchain owners to magnify their political clout.

 He also said the group is tapping into what he sees as a grassroots movement in order to let "Americans who own crypto to be a part of the process."

-In the coming months, the group doesn't plan to spend on the presidential race, but rather the House and Senate – both which are in play for next year.
+In the coming months, the group doesn't plan to spend on the presidential race, but rather the House and Senate, according to a Fairshake spokesperson.
+Both of those chambers are in play for 2025.

-Fairshake has yet to start spending in the general election cycle, but several officials in the industry said they are keeping an eye on states like Ohio and Montana, where Democratic incumbents who are bearish on crypto face challengers who have embraced the technology.
+Fairshake has yet to start spending in the general election cycle, but several officials in the industry said they are keeping an eye on states such as Ohio and Montana, where Democratic incumbents who are bearish on crypto face challengers who have embraced the technology.

 In Ohio, Senate Banking Committee Chair Sherrod Brown, an outspoken crypto skeptic, is facing off against Republican Bernie Moreno, who founded a blockchain startup.

-But as Tester wages one of the toughest reelection fights in the Senate, his attitude towards crypto appears to be shifting.
+But as Tester wages one of the toughest reelection fights in the Senate, his attitude toward crypto appears to be shifting.

 Tester told reporters that he is keeping an open mind about several crypto bills before the Senate.